 Capital One target of massive data breach

-A hacker gained access to personal information from more than 100 million Capitol One credit applications, the bank said Monday as federal authorities arrested a suspect in the case.
+A hacker gained access to personal information from more than 100 million Capital One credit applications, the bank said Monday as federal authorities arrested a suspect in the case .

 Paige A. Thompson — who also goes by the handle "erratic" — was charged with a single count of computer fraud and abuse in U.S. District Court in Seattle.
 Thompson made an initial appearance in court and was ordered to remain in custody pending a detention hearing Thursday.

-Note: This story has been corrected to show Twitter messages were sent to a third party, not directly to Capital One.